guru-sg/array-reversal/README.md

 		int arr[] = new int[n];
 		System.out.println("ENTER THE ELEMENTS: ");

-		// inserting elements into an array
+		//inserting elements into an array
 		for(i = 0; i < n; i++)
 		{
 		    arr[i] = sc.nextInt();